Atinoda/text-generation-webui-docker/README.md

 # Introduction
 This project dockerises the deployment of [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) and its variants.
-It provides a default configuration (corresponding to a vanilla deployment of the application) as well as pre-configured support for other set-ups (e.g., latest `llama-cpp-python` with GPU offloading, the more recent `triton` and `cuda` branches of GPTQ).
+It provides a default configuration (corresponding to a vanilla deployment of the application) as well as pre-configured support for other set-ups (e.g., `llama-cpp` for CPU-only inferencing, the `triton` and `cuda` branches of GPTQ).
 The images are available on Docker Hub: [https://hub.docker.com/r/atinoda/text-generation-webui](https://hub.docker.com/r/atinoda/text-generation-webui)

 *The goal of this project is to be to [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui), what [AbdBarho/stable-diffusion-webui-docker](https://github.com/AbdBarho/stable-diffusion-webui-docker) is to [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).*